straysheep-dev/grub-security/README.md

 grub-install --version
 ```

-This is the command to create a new grub x86_64 efi binary:
+This is the command to create a new `grubx64.efi` binary:

 ```bash
 # Always update-grub first, in case there have been any changes